mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

 ## Acknowledgements

-I have to thank, again, André Bargull, who provided the first set of patches and laid down an excellent trail for me to follow in.
+I have to thank, again, André Bargull, who provided the first set of patches and laid down an excellent trail for me to follow.
 His work made finishing private fields much easier, as he'd already put a lot of thought into decision making.

 Jason Orendorff has been an excellent and patient mentor as I have worked through this implementation, including two separate implementations of the private field bytecode, as well as two separate implementations of proxy support.